signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 ### 5. Instrument application by setting an annotation

-An _inject instrumentation_ annotation can be added to the following.
+An _instrumentation.opentelemetry.io/inject-{instrumentation_library}_ annotation can be added to the following:
 - Namespace: All pods within that namespace will be instrumented.
-- Pod Spec Objects: PodSpec objects that are available as part of Deployment, Statefulset, or other resources can be annotated. following values.
+- Pod Spec Objects: PodSpec objects that are available as part of Deployment, Statefulset, or other resources can be annotated.
+- Example annotations
+  - `instrumentation.opentelemetry.io/inject-java: "true"`
+  - `instrumentation.opentelemetry.io/inject-dotnet: "true"`
+  - `instrumentation.opentelemetry.io/inject-nodejs: "true"`
+  - `instrumentation.opentelemetry.io/inject-python: "true"`

+The instrumentation annotations can have the following values:
-- "true" - inject and Instrumentation resource from the namespace.
+- "true" - inject and Instrumentation resource from the namespace to use.
-- "my-instrumentation" - name of Instrumentation CR instance in the current namespace.
+- "my-instrumentation" - name of Instrumentation CR instance in the current namespace to use.
-- "my-other-namespace/my-instrumentation" - name and namespace of.
-  Instrumentation CR instance in another namespace.
+- "my-other-namespace/my-instrumentation" - name and namespace of Instrumentation CR instance in another namespace to use.
 - "false" - do not inject.

 ### 6. Check out the results at [Splunk Observability APM](https://app.us1.signalfx.com/#/apm)